 and

 One can show that

-Therefore the map $\Phi:\mathbb{M}\to\mathbb{M}$ can be defined as $\Phi\left(\omega(x,y)\right)=\sum_{j}u_{j}(x)v_{j}(y)$.
+Therefore, the map $\Phi:\mathbb{M}\to\mathbb{M}$ can be defined as $\Phi\left(\omega(x,y)\right)=\sum_{j}u_{j}(x)v_{j}(y)$.
 With this, we can prove the next theorem similarly to the finite case.

-\begin{theorem}[Parallel transport and contextuality: non-finite case] If a $G$-bundle satisfying the non-disturbance condition, with square integrable Markov kernels and non-singular stochastic matrices is non-contextual, then for any two paths $I_{a}^{b}$ e $I'^{b}_{a}$ with the same initial and final vertices, holds
+\begin{theorem}[Parallel transport and contextuality: non-finite case] If a measure bundle satisfying the no-disturbance condition, with square integrable and non-singular Markov kernels is noncontextual, then for any two paths $I_{a}^{b}$ and $I'^{b}_{a}$ with the same initial and final vertices, it holds that

 \end{theorem}